pavelovcharov/jc_dev/jc/.doc/readme_en.txt

 The Commons-IO library is used by jc under the terms of the Apache license The jCIFS library is used under the terms of the LGPL license

-New virsions available at http://jcommander.narod.ru java.commander@gmail.com
+New versions available at http://jc-dev.sourceforge.net/ java.commander@gmail.com